Lorkrakt/lfg-helper/README.md

 LFG Helper is a RuneLite plugin that helps players find groups for PvM content in Old School RuneScape.
 It allows users to quickly post LFG (Looking For Group) requests to a designated Discord server via a webhook.

+1.1.1 Update !!!
+New:
+Added a field for input that asks how long until your group starts.
+Then shares in the users local time when the event starts.
+Added a skill level question.
+This includes: new, experienced, professional, and anyone welcome.
+Cleaned up plugin panel to make it not look so clunky.

 ## Features
 ✅ Simple form-based UI for entering LFG details
 ✅ Automatically includes the player's in-game name in the LFG request